Migacz85/flask-app/README.md

 # Math quiz

-This project is a simple math quiz.
+This project is a simple math quiz coded using python&flask.

 ## Development

-# UX
+## UX

 The main idea in this UX process design was: